Culture of Switzerland: Folk arts

 Folk art is kept alive in organizations all over the country.
 In Switzerland, it is mostly expressed in music, dance, poetry, wood carving and embroidery.
 There are also many regional and local rites demarcating times of the year.
 Yodeling, despite being stereotypical for Switzerland, is not widespread and is limited to only some mountain areas.
 The same is true for the accordion, which is sometimes called by the name Schwiizerörgeli, implying that it was a Swiss musical instrument, rather than the German Handorgel.

 The alphorn, or the alpenhorn, is a trumpet-like musical instrument made of wood.
 The use of the alphorn is seen mainly in mountainous regions, can be very popular in some areas, and like yodeling or the accordion, it has become an emblem of traditional Swiss music.

 The melodies of folk music vary between regions.
 Generally those in pastoral areas are floating and wide-ranging.
 In the inner and southern Alps, however, the melodies are more songlike, and of more limited range.
 Common and popular themes are about love and the homeland, but patriotic and pastoral themes, as well as hunting themes, are also commonplace.

 The Alpine folk culture is characterized by very expressive dances.
 Small musical ensembles can be found in the more mountainous areas, particularly in the French-speaking part of Switzerland.

 The most common form of woodcarving is chip carving.
 Such carving is normally for the decoration of everyday objects, such as milk stools, neckbands for bells, wooden spoons, or walking sticks.
 Figure carving is also common, particularly of Nativity figures.
 In some areas, the façades of houses are richly decorated using woodcarving.
 This is widespread in the Bernese Oberland region where Protestant Christianity predominates.
 In Roman Catholic regions, this is far less common.

 Embroidery is common on traditional clothing, particularly women's clothing.
 Embroidery is often limited to prominent points, such as cuffs, hats and scarves.
 Embroidery is also used for the decoration of fabric.
 In the past, embroidery was a home industry in the northeast and the east of Switzerland.
 Nowadays, embroidery is confined to tourism, as traditional clothes are no longer in use.

 On certain autumn nights, children's processions with lanterns are common in Alemannic Switzerland.
 Lanterns (called Rääbeliechtli "turnip light") are hand-carved from root vegetables, generally turnips, by removing the interior and putting a candle inside.
-The Rääbeliechtli is carved with designs such as the traditional sun, moon and stars.
+The Räbeliechtli is carved with designs such as the traditional sun, moon and stars.
 The lantern is then suspended by three chains.
 The children walk through the streets of their town with the lanterns and sing traditional songs.
 The custom originates with thanksgiving traditions at the end of harvest in November.
-This tradition is very similar to the tradition of carving turnip lanterns for halloween in Ireland, Scotland, the Isle of Man (where they call halloween Hop-tu-Naa, and have traditional songs), and parts of England and Wales.
+This tradition is very similar to the tradition of carving turnip lanterns for halloween in Ireland, Scotland, the Isle of Man, and parts of England and Wales.
 There the celebration is on 31 October to celebrate the eve of the Celtic New Year.